Joelito-FDC/messageboard/README.md

 ## Some Handy Links

-[CakePHP](https://cakephp.org) - The rapid development PHP framework
+[CakePHP](https://cakephp.org) - We are rapid because we are framework

 [CookBook](https://book.cakephp.org) - THE CakePHP user documentation; start learning here!